 The proposed project was referred on 14 August 2014 to the Commonwealth Department of the Environment (EPBC 2014/7305).
-On 11 September 2014, the Department of the Environment determined the proposed project to be a controlled action under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
+On 11 September 2014, the Minister for the Environment determined the proposed project to be a controlled action under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The controlling provisions are sections 18 and 18A (listed threatened species and communities), 20 and 20A (listed migratory species) and 23 and 24A (Commonwealth marine areas).
-The project will be assessed under the bilateral agreement between the Commonwealth and the State of Queensland using the EIS prepared under the EP Act.
+The project will be assessed under the bilateral agreement between the Commonwealth and the State of Queensland using the EIS prepared under the Environmental Protection Act 1994 (EP Act).

-Terms of Reference for Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) Requirements\
+Terms of Reference for Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) Requirements

-\Content provided by the Commonwealth Department of the Environment (refer to Schedule 2 of EP Act).
+Content provided by the Commonwealth Department of the Environment (refer to Schedule 2 of EP Act).